-One dimensional simple harmonic oscillator in classical mechanics and quantum mechanics, wave functions of the harmonic oscillators, the applications of Schrödinger's equations to the H atom derivation (separation of R, θ , φ equations and their solutions).
-Quantum number and their characteristics.
-Approximate methods in quantum mechanics, variations method, linear and non linear variation functions, application to the He atom, ant symmetric and asymmetric exclusion principle, Slater's determination wave functions, Morse Potential Curve, terms symbols and spectroscopic status.
-Hydrogen like wave functions, angular and radial wave functions and its application to hydrogen atom, general equation and general determination, application of variation method to hydrogen molecule, ion and normal and degenerate states, Orbital diagram need for variation methods.
+One dimensional simple harmonic oscillator in classical mechanics and quantum mechanics, wave functions of the harmonic oscillators, the applications of Schrödinger's equations to the H atom derivation.
+Quantization of energy, Probability distribution function, normalization of ψ , orthogonality of ψ boundary valued condition, many-electron wavefunctions.
+Approximate methods in quantum mechanics, variations method, application to the He atom, Slater's determination wave functions, terms symbols and spectroscopic status.
+Hydrogen like wave functions, angular and radial wave functions and its application to hydrogen atom, application of variation method to hydrogen molecule, ion and normal and degenerate states, Orbital diagram need for variation methods.
 Perturbation theory, first and second order perturbation theory and its application to linear harmonic oscillator.